 My husband always said that I should write a cookbook.

-Well, I haven’t gone the cookbook route yet, (I hope to soon !), here is a modest and growing collection of my favorite recipes.
+Well, there isn’t one written yet, (I hope to soon !), but here is a modest and growing collection of my favorite recipes.

 But first, a little about my recipes:

-And even if you are not on a special diet, these are some great recipes that I hope will bring you joy and simplicity in the kitchen as well.
+And even if you’re not on a special diet, these are some great recipes that I hope will bring you joy and simplicity in the kitchen as well.

 Breads and Muffins

 Herbes de Provence Popcorn (Warning: It’s Addictive!)

 Cookies and Bars

 Puddings, Mousses, Custards, etc.

 Frostings and Sweet Toppings